19-06-2024

 Phase 2

 Phase 2 of a soil analysis is also called preliminary environmental characterization and is needed when phase 1 reveals risks of soil contamination.
+The cost of this second phase will vary according to the type of soil on site, the nature of the contaminated property and environmental parameters.

 Phase 2 involves collecting samples of the soil and groundwater via boreholes or exploration wells.
 Then, the samples undergo chemical analysis.
 This phase conclusively determines the presence or absence of contaminants and specifies their type and concentration.